 Mount Fuji from Fujikawaguchiko Town

 During the Fuji Shibazakura Festival, there is an explosion of pink flowers in the Kanto area.
 Approximately 800,000 flowers create a beautiful pink carpet and are a sight to behold.
 Spring is no doubt the best season to visit Japan.
-The festival is usually held the end of April to the end of May.
+The festival is usually held at the end of April to the end of May.
 Instagram friends Xavier and Katie were there and captured this image and many other beautiful photos during their visit when Japan was an explosion of Sakura, wisteria, and other spring blooms.
 Needless to say, I lived voraciously through their photos and still dream about walking through that pathway.
+Don’t miss this view of Mt Fuji if you are visiting Japan during Spring.

 Epic View of Mount Fuji from Chureito Pagoda

 The Chureito Pagoda is a five-storied pagoda on the mountainside overlooking Fujiyoshida City.
 The pagoda is one of Fujigoko’s most popular cherry blossom spots where you can get beautiful views of Mount Fuji rising up through a sea of cherry blossoms.
 The pagoda is part of the Arakura Sengen Shrine and was built as a peace memorial in 1963.
 You have to climb 400 steps up the mountain from the shrine’s main buildings but the view is totally worth it with or without the cherry blossoms.
-We hired a car to get there but tours are available as well.
+We hired a private car to get there but many great Mt Fuji Tours are available.(This is the Mt Fuji tour we booked).
 On the way down don’t forget to snap a shot of Mt.
-Fuji framed by a Torri gate – It is definitely one of the best places to see Mt Fuji!
+Fuji framed by a Torri gate – It is definitely one of the best places to see Mt Fuji and the highlight of our trip!

 Mount Fuji from Kachi Kachi Ropeway